NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

     mv $WRF/wrfdata $LULC_OUTPUT/dfw4x

-After the copying is done, you may exit the container by entering "exit".
+After moving the output, you may exit the container by entering "exit".

 View Output